Identifying Students with Disabilities

-3. When students self-identify, respond to them via e-mail with a cc to Disability Services, saying that you are happy to accommodate students with disabilities once you receive information from Disability Services that verifies the disability and states their accommodation needs.
+3. When students self-identify, respond to them via e-mail with a cc to Disability Services, saying that you are happy to accommodate students with disabilities once you receive information from the Office of Accessibility Services that verifies the disability and states their accommodation needs.

-4. Disability Services will acknowledge your e-mail (using “reply all”), and then communicate separately with students, discussing specifics about the disability, requesting and reviewing documentation, and considering the appropriate accommodations.
+4. The Office of Accessibility Resources will acknowledge your e-mail (using “reply all”), and then communicate separately with students, discussing specifics about the disability, requesting and reviewing documentation, and considering the appropriate accommodations.
 Updates regarding the status of this process will be sent to the professor as necessary.

-5. Disability Services will e-mail the usual Accommodation Plan to the professor (with a copy to the student).
+5. The Office of Accessibility Resources will e-mail the Accommodation Plan to the professor (with a copy to the student).
 Any additional information or explanations will accompany the form.

-6. When extended time testing is the appropriate accommodation, the Disability Services representative will advise the professor and student regarding how much additional time should be given.
+6. When extended time testing is the appropriate accommodation, the Office of Accessibility Resources representative will advise the professor and student regarding how much additional time should be given.
 Students should be told at this time what the penalty will be for exceeding that time limit; this penalty should be the same as it is for students without disabilities who exceed the allotted time.

 7. In hybrid online courses, tests that are taken online will follow the online course procedures.
 Tests that are taken on campus will follow on-campus procedures.

-8. In the case of tests that the student will be taking on campus with Disability Services, the student must follow the usual office procedures.
-He or she must contact Disability Services at least 3 days before the test for tests during the semester and at least one week in advance for finals.
-This should be done via a phone call to (315) 792-5644.
+8. In the case of tests that the student will be taking on campus with the Office of Accessibility Resources, the student must follow the usual office procedures.
+He or she must contact the Office at least 3 days before the test for tests during the semester and at least one week in advance for finals.
+This should be done via a phone call to 315-792-5644.

 9. Don’t accept vague statements about disabilities or accommodation needs from students (“I might need a little extra time.”), and don’t make any of your own.
-Make it clear that you are more than willing to discuss and attempt to meet student needs but that you cannot do so without detailed information and specific requests for assistance or accommodations, channeled through the Disability Services Office.
+Make it clear that you are more than willing to discuss and attempt to meet student needs but that you cannot do so without detailed information and specific requests for assistance or accommodations, channeled through the Office of Accessibility Resources.

 10. Save copies of all written correspondence and take and keep notes on all conversations you have with students related to their disabilities.

-11. Contact a Disability Services staff member if you have any questions or concerns.
+11. Contact an Office of Accessibility Resources staff member if you have any questions or concerns.